alisterw/lilypond/README.md

 ## Usage with [Frescobaldi](https://frescobaldi.org/)
 To use the containerised version of LilyPond with Frescobaldi do the following:
+* Launch Frescobaldi
-* Select "Preferences screen..." from the Frescobaldi menu
+* Select "Preferences..." from the "Frescobaldi" menu
 * Select the "LilyPond Preferences" section from the list on the left
 * Under "LilyPond versions to use" select the default entry (there will probably only be one anyway)
 * Click "Edit..."